 Cohen brings a quicker pace to proceedings and more physical comedy, filling the running time with wall-to-wall slapstick and bawdy seaside postcard humour.

-Unfortunately, Pop Performer lacks the impish charm of its predecessor and Askwith is hampered by an extremely poor script.
+Unfortunately, this film lacks the impish charm of its predecessor and Askwith is hampered by an extremely poor script.

 All the principal cast members reprise their roles, apart from Dandy Nichols, who had committed to filming Till Death Us Do Part.
 She was immediately replaced by another veteran comedy character actress, Doris Hare, well known as the devoted mum in the long-running ITV sitcom On the Buses.

-Tiring of window cleaning and its attendant dangers, Sid (Anthony Booth) and Timmy (Robin Askwith) set up ‘Noggo Enterprises’ to promote up-and-corning local pub band ‘Kipper’.
+Tiring of window cleaning and its attendant dangers, Sid (Anthony Booth) and Timmy (Robin Askwith) set up ‘Noggo Enterprises’ to promote up-and-corning local pub band ‘Bloater’ who they rename with the much classier handle of ‘Kipper’.

 “Our name is Kipper, Kipper – Mean as Jack The Ripper”